 This form of communication allows businesses to benefit from:

 Hosting business phones on the cloud means that the phones can be accessed anywhere.
 If the company relocates, all of the numbers and phone setup can be transferred with no data loss or customer retention issues.

 2. Flexibility and Scale

-Phone lines going down doesn’t happen on the cloud.
+Phone lines going down don’t happen on the cloud.
 If a business relies on the cloud for their telephone systems, they’re going to be able to avoid their telephone lines going down.
-Fire, flooding and other natural disasters will not impact the phone systems as long as there is Internet connectivity.
+Fire, flooding, and other natural disasters will not impact the phone systems as long as there is Internet connectivity.

 4. Cost Savings